Prinex/AlgorithmSimulator/README.md

 ### Building and running the project

-#### 1. Before building and running the project you first need to setup SFML which is the library used for implementing graphics.
+#### 1. Before the project is being built and ran, a script file will setup SFML, which is the library used for implementing graphics.
-* To do this, run the setupSFML.sh script file which will extract the library's directory to the current path.
+* The setupSFML.sh script file will extract the library's directory to the current path.
-#### 2. To generate and build the project you will use the build.sh script file which will automatically build the project according to one of the following OS' that you use on your machine:
+#### 2. To generate and build the project, the build.sh script file will automatically build the project according to one of the following OS' that you use on your machine:
 * Windows
 	* On Windows the build option of the project should be something like Visual Studio {a version number} {year version}.
 	* To build the project with a different version of Visual Studio, change the version number and year version from the build.sh script file, e.g. from `cmake .. -G "Visual Studio 17 2022"` to `cmake .. -G "Visual Studio 16 2019"`.